DOJ hands over documents to GOP committees after contempt threat

 GOP WILL HIT FBI, DOJ WITH 'FULL ARSENAL OF CONSTITUTIONAL WEAPONS' IF THEY DON'T COMPLY WITH SUBPOENA, GOWDY WARNS

 The House Judiciary Committee and House Intelligence Committee had requested more than a million documents from the FBI and DOJ related to the Clinton investigation and surveillance of members of the Trump campaign during the 2016 presidential campaign.
+While some documents had been produced, the committees have been pushing the DOJ for months to fully comply with the subpoenas.

 But a spokesperson for Ryan told The Associated Press on Saturday that the department had partially complied with the subpoenas and had turned over more than a thousand new documents.